charlieyyy/-A-Java-Chess-Game-completed-with-core-code-GUI-and-MVC-/README.md

 * Forfeit - give up the game
 * Undo - undo the last move

+## Testing
+There is unit testing for each feature.
+Learn more about [junit testing](https://www.vogella.com/tutorials/JUnit/article.html)
 ## License

 Distributed under the MIT License.